 When you have the right information and resources, divorce can be much easier.
 Throughout the years, we have compiled contacts, apps, websites, books, and other resources to assist clients with every aspect of their divorce.
 Our SDFMC mediators are dedicated to helping each client complete their mediation as stress-free as possible.
 If you need further assistance, contact your mediator directly.
-We are always happy to assist you.

 Websites and Apps for Co-parenting

 Coparently.com– A scheduling and communication tool for divorced and separated parents.

 Kids’ Turn San Diego– Offers monthly Family Workshops helping children and their parents through divorce-related transitions and challenges.

 Kidganizer– Shared custody management tool for parents trying to organize their co-parenting relationship.